 Creativity means loving whatsoever you do—enjoying, celebrating it, as a gift of existence!
 Maybe nobody comes to know about it.
 The value is intrinsic.

-So if you are looking for fame and get creative—even if you become as famous as Pablo Picasso—you will miss it.
+So if get creative because you are looking for fame—even if you become as famous as Pablo Picasso—you will miss it.
 Then you are, in fact, not creative at all: you are a politician, ambitious.
 If fame happens, good.
 If it doesn’t happen, good.
 It should not be the consideration.
 The consideration should be that you are enjoying whatsoever you are doing.
 It is your love-affair.

 If your act is your love-affair, then it becomes creative.
 Small things become great by the touch of love and delight.